Phone: 01825 769000 | Email: info@springharvest.org

 Katie is a founder and ministry leader at Our Fathers House Recovery Ministry in east London.
 Our Father's House is a Christian recovery ministry bridging the gap between the 12 step fellowships and the church.

-Kate is a psychologist & church leader with a particular interest in the way our emotions affect us and how to flourish even in tough times.
+Rev Dr Kate Middleton is a psychologist & church leader with a particular interest in the way our emotions affect us and how to flourish even in tough times.
 She’s a priest in the Church of England, director of the Mind and Soul Foundation, speaker & author.

 Hanna loves finding God in creation, creativity and everyone she meets!
 If she's not painting, collaging, or creating something, she’ll probably be out on a walk enjoying nature.
 'I hope we get to create something together this week.'